 Smaller sized lacrosse sticks can be used at this level of play.
 There are no requirements or limitations on pocket depth.
-A boy's field crosse specification (see Appendix B) are legal for play.
-Whichever stick specification is used must still adhere to the pocket construction and depth testing requirements.
+Boy's field crosse specification (see Appendix B) are legal for play.
+Players must adhere to the pocket construction and depth testing requirements.